The IN SEASON Lifestyle

 THE GOOD HIDING IN EACH PERSON

 Tevet has its own problems to overcome though.
 The tenth of Tevet reminds us that historically this was the day of the siege of Jerusalem by its enemies.
-In 425 BCE Jerusalem was defeated and the beginning of the destruction of the Holy Temple began.
+In 425 BCE Jerusalem was defeated.
+The beginning of the destruction of the Holy Temple began.
 This happened two and one-half years later on the 9th of Av.

 REMEMBERING THE SEIGE OF JERUSALEM WITH FASTING